DaveHo19/Hangman/README.md

 * [About](#About)
 ## Preview
 ## Installation
+* You may download all the file
+* The python library required will be:
+  * Tkinter
 ## About
 The hangman application is developed using Python programming language.
 The GUI of the application is constructed using tkinter.